-With most companies focusing on mobile strategies and investing heavily in software, tools, and devices, there is a natural need to kick the tires before pulling the trigger on their next mobile-related investment.
-A POC (proof of concept) is an excellent way to test the feasibility of an idea or demonstrate a theoretical concept in practice.
+Most companies are focusing on mobile strategies and have begun investing heavily in dedicated devices, software, and relevant tools.
+As a result, there’s a natural need to kick the tires before pulling the trigger on their next mobile-related investment.
+To ensure whether an investment is worthwhile, a POC (proof of concept) becomes an important asset.
+POCs are an excellent way to test the feasibility of an idea or demonstrate a theoretical concept in practice.

 My career path to Chief Executive Officer at BlueFletch was built on years of mobile proof of concepts.
 Many of these POCs have been in large enterprises and governmental organizations with a key focus on replacing legacy devices.
-Usually, these companies require devices that are ruggedized and can survive in the end-users workplace environment.
+Usually, these companies require rugged devices that are purpose-built to survive the end-users’ workplace environment.

-We are entering another era of ruggedized device replacement for enterprises.
-The current fleet of devices in service are well past their service life and are running Microsoft Windows CE, with an operating system that is effectively 10+ years old.
+But, we are entering another era of ruggedized device replacement for enterprises.
+The current fleet of devices in service are well past their service life.
+And some are running Microsoft Windows CE, with an operating system that is 10+ years old.
 Others are running terminal emulation applications that should have been replaced in the late 1990s.

 Many retailers, logistics and warehousing companies are looking to get the latest and greatest in mobile devices.
-Microsoft missed a window to retain its market share with Windows Embedded Handheld 8.0 & 8.1.
+Recently, Microsoft missed a window to retain its market share with Windows Embedded Handheld 8.0 & 8.1.
 Some companies and device manufacturers held out hope for Windows 10.
-The consensus is that Android is the OS for the rugged device market.
-Even Microsoft has invested in Android
+But, the consensus is that Android is the OS for the rugged device market.
+Even Microsoft has invested in Android.

-My typical approach for running a POC is to leverage “Design Thinking”.
-Design thinking is a process, applicable to all walks of life, of creating new and innovative ideas and solving problems.
+My typical approach for running a POC is to leverage “Design Thinking.”
+Design thinking is a process, applicable to all walks of life, of creating new and innovative ideas for solving problems.

 The 7 main steps I apply for designing POCs include: